giantswarm/dashboards/README.md

 This project currently contains Giant Swarm public dashboards.

-The goal of this repository is to have both public and Grafana Cloud dashboards defined in one place and in the same format.
+The goal of this repository is to have both public and Grafana Cloud dashboards defined in one place.

+## Management cluster's dashboards

+The dashboards located under `helm/dashboards` are the dashboards hosted on each management cluster's grafana.
+The "public" ones are accessible by the customer, and the "private" ones are only accessible by Giant Swarm employees.

-## Sub-charts
+### Sub-charts

 This chart is divided in 4 different charts, to get around helm charts size limitations:
 - `helm/dashboards/charts/public_dashboards/` for public dashboards.